Network Granger Causality with Inherent Grouping Structure: Introduction

-Note that the presence of ordering between the variables in this network, due to their temporal structure, simplifies significantly the network estimation problem \citep{alipendag10}.
+Note that the temporal structure induces a natural partial order among the nodes of this network, which in turn simplifies significantly the corresponding estimation problem \citep{alipendag10} of a directed acyclic graph.
 Nevertheless, one still has to deal with estimating a high-dimensional network (e.g. hundreds of genes) from a limited number of samples.

+The traditional asymptotic framework of estimating VAR models requires observing a long, stationary realization $\{X^1, \ldots, X^T, \, T \rightarrow \infty \, p, \, d \mbox{ fixed}\}$ of the $p$-dimensional time series.
+This is not appropriate in many biological applications for the following reasons.
+First, long stationary time series are rarely observed in these contexts.
+Second, the number of time series ($p$) being large compared to $T$, the task of consistent order ($d$) selection using standard criteria (e.g., AIC or BIC) becomes challenging.
+Similar issues arise in many econometric applications where empirical evidence suggests lack of stationarity over a long time horizon, although the multivariate time series exhibits locally stable distributional properties.

+A more suitable framework comes from the study of panel data, where one observes several replicates of the time series, with possibly short $T$, across a panel of $n$ subjects.
+In biological applications replicates are obtained from test subjects.
+In the analysis of macroeconomic variables, households or firms typically serve as replicates.
+After removing panel specific fixed effects one treats the replicates as independent samples, performs regression analysis under the assumption of common slope structure and studies the asymptotics under the regime $n \rightarrow \infty$.
+Recent works of \citet{CaoSunJE2011} and \citet{binder2005} analyze theoretical properties of short panel VARs in the low-dimensional setting ($n \rightarrow \infty, \, T,\, p$ fixed).

+The focus of this work is on estimating a {\textit{ high-dimensional NGC model}} in the panel data context ($p, \, n$ large, $T$ small to moderate).
+This work is motivated by two application domains, functional genomics and financial econometrics.
+In the first application (presented in Section ~\ref{secdata}) one is interested in reconstructing a gene regulatory network structure from time course data, a canonical problem in functional genomics \citep{michailidis2012}.
+The second motivating example examines the composition of balance sheets of the $n = 50$ largest US banks by size, over $T = 9$ quarterly periods, which provides insight into their risk profile.

-Estimation of NGC models often arises in the analysis of large panel data in econometrics, where one is interested to understand the temporal relationship of several economic variables observed over time across a panel of subjects.
-Such an example is presented in Section~\ref{banking} that examines the structure of the balance sheets of the 50 largest US banks by size, over 9 quarterly periods.
-The nature of high-dimensionality in this problem comes from both estimation of $p^2$ coefficients for the adjacency matrices $A^1, \ldots, A^d$, but also from the fact that the order of the time series $d$ is often unknown.
+The nature of high-dimensionality in these two examples comes from both estimation of $p^2$ coefficients for each of the adjacency matrices $A^1, \ldots, A^d$, but also from the fact that the order of the time series $d$ is often unknown.
 Thus, in practice, one must either ``guess'' the order of the time series (often times, it is assumed that the data is generated from a VAR(1) model, which can result in significant loss of information), or include all of the past time points, resulting in significant increase in the number of variables in cases where $d \ll T$.
 Thus, efficient estimation of the order of the time series becomes crucial.